 EDUC 406 – Teaching Semester (12 credits)

 The HEART Program supports teachers who need to recertify or acts as a refresher program for teachers who have been out of the classroom for a period of time.
 HEART is a one-semester program including a 2-week orientation and preparation time on campus followed by a 10-week practicum in a BC public school.
-This program offers educators an opportunity to reacquaint themselves with the BC school system, to update teaching experience, and to acquire certification from the Teacher Regulation Branch (TRB).
+This program offers educators an opportunity to reacquaint themselves with the BC school system, to update teaching experience, and to acquire certification from the Teacher Certification Branch (TCB).

 Who can apply?

 - Teachers who have their BC certification and are seeking a current practicum report.

 - Teachers with lapsed BC certification or certification outside of BC and are seeking new BC certification.
 Letter of evaluation from the TCB (Teacher Certification Branch) must be submitted to firstname.lastname@example.org prior to completing the application form for advising purposes.